Expensive assets justify their place on the Balance sheet by earning returns.

 Are Asset Investments Profitable?

 Are asset investments profitable?
-This question, in fact, points to the highest level company performance metric in the DuPont System of Analysis.1 And, obtaining an answer to this question represents the primary objective for those who approach asset management as an exercise in investment portfolio optimization.
-The primary metric for this purpose is the profitability metric Return on Total Assets, ROA .
+This question points to the highest level company performance metric in the DuPont System of Analysis.1 And, obtaining an answer to this question represents the primary objective for those who approach asset management as an exercise in investment portfolio optimization.
+The primary metric for this purpose is the profitability metric Return on Total Assets, ROA.

 Return on Total Assets (ROA)

-The most wide ranging asset-focused metric is simply return on total assets (ROA).
-This is simply the company's net income for the year (bottom line of the Income statement) divided by total assets from the balance sheet.
+The most wide-ranging asset-focused metric is Return on Total Assets (ROA).
+ROA is simply the company's net income for the year (bottom line of the Income statement) divided by total assets from the balance sheet.

 ROA = (Net Income) / (Total Assets)